Retchut/SRT-Editor/README.md

 Simple srt file editing tool created to aid in my manual modification (and occasional creation) of subtitle files.

-## Usage
-In order to use this application, drop the srt files you want to edit using the program into the "srt-files" folder.
-After running the program on one file, an edited file, aptly named "'original-file-name'-edited.srt" will be created.

 ## Building
 Navigate to the src folder and make: